rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.markdown

 ### Add ability to run a rule in semantic action

-Another feature that was added in this version was the ability to call a grammar rule recursively from a semantic action.
+Another feature that was added in this version was the ability to run a grammar rule recursively from a semantic action.

 This was initially needed to to implement recursive macros in the VM language